Regulators in the Arithmetic of Function Fields: Introduction

-induced by the exactness of the Betti realization (above, $M$ is a mixed motive over $\bQ$, $M_B$ its Betti realization).
-Yet, in the $\bQ$-linear category of mixed motives, the right-hand side is zero, which amounts to say that {\it all} extensions in $\Ext^1_{\bZ}(\mathbbm{1},M)$ have {\it analytic reduction at $\infty$}. \item As a second remark, let us mention that Theorem \ref{thm:finiteness-motcoh} also shows that $\Ext^{1,\text{reg}}_{A}(\mathbbm{1},\underline{M})$ is almost {\it never} finitely generated.
-To wit, its size is approximately the same as $\operatorname{H}^1(G_\infty,\Betti{\underline{M}})$.
-Yet, $G_\infty$ is not topologically finitely generated: by class field theory, its wild inertia group is topologically isomorphic to the group of $1$-unit in $\cO_\infty$, itself isomorphic to a countable product of $\bZ_p$. \item Finally, let us mention the work of Mornev \cite[Thm.
-1.1]{mornev-shtuka}, supersiding prior results of Taelman in \cite{taelman-dirichlet}, where he obtained a similar version of Theorem \ref{thm:finiteness-motcoh} for Drinfeld modules having everywhere good reduction.
-We strongly suspect a relation with our work. \end{enumerate}
+induced by the exactness of the Betti realization (here, $M$ is a mixed motive over $\bQ$, and $M_B$ denotes its Betti realization).
+Yet, in the $\bQ$-linear category of mixed motives, the right-hand side vanishes, which amounts to saying that \emph{all} extensions in $\Ext^1_{\bZ}(\mathbbm{1},M)$ have \emph{analytic reduction at $\infty$}. \item As a second remark, Theorem \ref{thm:finiteness-motcoh} also shows that $\Ext^{1,\text{reg}}_{A}(\mathbbm{1},\underline{M})$ is almost \emph{never} finitely generated.
+Indeed, its size is roughly comparable to that of $\operatorname{H}^1(G_\infty,\Betti{\underline{M}})$.
+However, $G_\infty$ is not topologically finitely generated: by class field theory, its wild inertia group is topologically isomorphic to the group of $1$-units in $\cO_\infty$, itself isomorphic to a countable product of $\bZ_p$. \item If the $A$-motive $\underline{M}$ arises from (the dual of) a Drinfeld module over $K$, we expect that $\Ext^{1,\text{reg}}_{A,\infty}(\mathbbm{1},\underline{M})$ recovers Taelman’s unit module and that $\operatorname{Cl}(\underline{M})$ recovers its class module (see \cite{taelman-dirichlet}).
+If true, this would recover the results of Mornev \cite[Theorem 1.1]{mornev-shtuka} in the good reduction case, superseding earlier results of Taelman in \cite{taelman-dirichlet}. \end{enumerate}

-This discussion hints that the module $\Ext^{1,\operatorname{reg}}_{A,\infty}(\mathbbm{1},\underline{M})$ is the {\it right} source of a regulator.
-This speculation is in chords with recent computations obtained jointly with Maurischat \cite{gazda-maurischat-ext} for the Carlitz tensor powers.
-The side of Hodge-Pink structures, that we portray next, seems to confirm this insight. \\
+This discussion suggests that the module $\Ext^{1,\operatorname{reg}}_{A,\infty}(\mathbbm{1},\underline{M})$ is the \emph{appropriate} source of a regulator.
+This expectation is in agreement with recent computations obtained jointly with Maurischat \cite{gazda-maurischat-ext} for Carlitz tensor powers.
+The Hodge--Pink side of the theory, which we describe next, appears to confirm this insight.